wp-plugins/relevant/readme.txt

 == Installation ==

-1. Upload `related-posts-plugin` folder to the `/wp-content/plugins/` directory.
+1. Upload `relevant` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust necessary settings through your WordPress admin panel in "Settings" > "Related Posts Plugin".
 4. Create a page or a post and insert shortcode [bws_related_posts] into the text.